DileepWick/clara-ai-recruiter-representative-agent/README.md

-# Automated Strategic Recruiter Interaction Agent (Clara)
+# Automated Strategic Recruiter Interaction Agent (Clara) - Project Documentation

-**Author:** Dileepa Dilshan
+## Project Overview
 **Author Contact:** wickramasinghemgdd@gmail.com
 **Project Goal:** Automate and improve recruiter interactions through strategic communication and data analysis.

 ## Description

-ASRIIA (Automated Strategic Recruiter Interaction Agent) is a project designed to streamline and enhance interactions between job seekers and recruiters.
+Clara is a project designed to streamline and enhance interactions between job seekers and recruiters.
 Leveraging a Google Gemini-powered chatbot and a robust backend, ASRIIA automates initial conversations, provides tailored information, tracks recruiter interest, and offers data-driven insights.
 The goal is to present a professional and engaging online presence that intelligently responds to recruiter inquiries, manages communication flow, and provides valuable analytics on recruiter engagement.

-## Features

-Based on the detailed information provided, ASRIIA offers a comprehensive set of features:

 ## Features